Optimized water

 Water reuse is a core part of Arizona's water system, and ASU participates in shared regional water reuse systems.
 All of ASU's wastewater is reused through the reuse systems detailed below.

-All wastewater produced at ASU's Tempe, Downtown Phoenix and West campuses is directed to the 91st Avenue Wastewater Treatment Plant.
-This facility is jointly owned by the Sub-Regional Operating Group Cities of Glendale, Mesa, Phoenix, Scottsdale and Tempe and is operated by the City of Phoenix.
+All wastewater produced at ASU’s Tempe, Downtown Phoenix and West Valley campuses is directed to the 91st Avenue Wastewater Treatment Plant.
+This facility is jointly owned by the Sub-Regional Operating Group cities of Glendale, Mesa, Phoenix, Scottsdale and Tempe and is operated by the city of Phoenix.
 Treated water from this plant is reused for three purposes: to cool Palo Verde Nuclear Generating Station, for agriculture in the Buckeye Irrigation District, and recharged through the Tres Rios wetlands and the Agua Fria Linear Recharge Project.

-Wastewater from the Polytechnic campus flows to the Greenfield Water Reclamation Plant, which is jointly owned by the Cities of Mesa and Gilbert, along with the town of Queen Creek.
+Wastewater from the Polytechnic campus flows to the Greenfield Water Reclamation Plant, which is jointly owned by the cities of Mesa and Gilbert, along with the town of Queen Creek.
 Treated water from this plant is sent to the Gila River Indian Community in exchange for Central Arizona Project supplies.

 ASU is also actively designing new buildings with water-efficient fixtures and equipment, retrofitting existing buildings with water-efficient fixtures, analyzing campus water infrastructure for savings opportunities, implementing low-impact development practices and implementing new landscape irrigation controls for improved efficiencies.